S3 method for class 'permutest.rma.uni'

 legend

-logical to indicate whether a legend should be added to the plot (the default is FALSE).
-Can also be a keyword to indicate the position of the legend (see legend).
+logical to specify whether a legend should be added to the plot (the default is FALSE).
+Can also be a keyword to specify the position of the legend (see legend).

 ...